innovara/sysmotd/sysmotd/README.txt

 lately, I found myself missing the system information and statistics that you get when you log in.
-When I installed Fedora 37 on a Raspberry Pi4, I saw that cockpit would generate a MOTD, and I decided to research a bit to find out if I could add my own with some system statistics on it.
+When I installed Fedora 37 on a Raspberry Pi4, I saw that cockpit would generate a MOTD, and I decided to research a bit to find out if I could add my own message with some system statistics in it.

 Out of the various sources I found, I would like to give credit to a